dipeshm01/NederlandseTaal/knm/Nederland-4.md

   Je vult dan een formulier in en je stuurt een foto of kopie van de rekening naar de verzekeringsmaatschappij.
   > Sometimes you have to pay healthcare costs yourself first.
 You can then request them back from your insurance company.
     You call that declaration.
 You then fill in a form and send a photo or copy of the bill to the insurance company.

+### Important points to remember
+Verzorging means care and verpleeg means nurse. verzorginghuis/verpleeghuis is known now. verzorgster is care taker. kraamverzorgster is the caretaker accomapanying the verloskundige (midwife) Verzekering means insurance. vergoedt means to reimburse.
+Verzekeraar means insurer - example you need to register your kid within 4 months of birth with insurer.
+Verloskundige (midwife): A person, usually a woman, who is trained to assist women in childbirth, but she is not a doctor.
+Bevalling: Delivery